cs-fullstack-2019-fall/python-review-functions1a-cw-marcus110379/README.md

 # Python review function introduction
+Good work!
+See classwork.py for comments (!!).
+5/5.
+Score : 5
 ### Problem 1
 Create a ```printNumbers``` function to print integers from -25 to 20 to the console (print in the function)